What factors determine the purchase price of the property?

 Why should I carry out a final inspection on the property I am buying?

-No matter how excited you are about purchasing your new house or unit, it is prudent to undertake a final inspection to ensure that the property is still in the same condition it was when you negotiated the deal.
+No matter how excited you are about purchasing your new property, it is prudent to undertake a final inspection to ensure that the property is still in the same condition it was when you signed the Sale and Purchase Agreement.

-You should check that all the fixtures and fittings included in the contract are still present and that the previous residents did not cause any damage when moving out of the property.
+You should check that all the fixtures and fittings included in the contract are still present, in working order and that the previous residents did not cause any damage when moving out of the property.

 How many homes should I inspect when looking for a property?